clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_index_fname : string

-  The name given to the KMZ file created in the plots directory.
+  The name given to the KMZ file created in the plot directory.
 Default : "_GoogleEarth"

 .. attribute:: kml_publish : string